-COVID-19 has also impacted the local Legion’s annual poppy sales, which are often supported by cadets who sell poppies at locations around the city.
-The current plan will see Legion officials selling poppies outside Royal Square Mall and Westminster Centre in the days leading up to Remembrance Day.
+COVID-19 has also impacted the local Legion’s annual poppy sales, which are often supported by cadets who sell poppies at location

 Due to Public Health Officer restrictions on gatherings, the City of Pitt Meadows will not host a public Remembrance Day ceremony this year.
-A ceremony will be live streamed on the City’s Facebook page on November 11 beginning at 10:45am.
+Residents are invited to find safe ways to honour the day from home.